gshutler/hatchet/index.md

  * `warn`
  * `error`
  * `fatal`

+It is recommended you use the block version as it avoids needless string interpolation when possible.
+However, if you are providing an error reads better to use the `String` version, passing the error as a second parameter:

+{% highlight ruby %}
+log.debug { "I won't be #{evaluated} unless debug messages are logged" }
+log.debug "Whereas I will always be #{evaluated}"

+log.error "Something bad happened - #{error.message}", error
+{% endhighlight %}

+An error can be passed to any level logging call.

 It also has all the methods for checking whether logging is active at a given
 level: